Last Updated on 8th May 2022 by Sophie Nadeau

 - Feast on some of the best Macarons in Paris

-- Go for a Parisian Picnic with your beau or belle
+- Go for a Parisian Picnic with your other half

 - Visit the Musée de la Vie Romantique